CMoney88/de-asmnt-cdobbs/readme.md

 ## General Approach

-I loaded the inputfile.dat into a public S3 bucket to act as a typical source dataset that would be worked with on a project.

-This file was download and then loaded into memory.
+I downloaded the SampleFile.dat from the public S3 bucket and then loaded into memory.
 Various transformations were then applied to the dataset to convert it to string, then list, then finally a dataframe so I could manipulate the columns and rows appropriately.

 I performed a pivot, reindex, column renaming, string replacement, and datatype casting on the dataframe.